Optimal Control of Underdamped Systems: An Analytic Approach

 while the constants $A$ and $B$ are given by (see Eq.~\eqref{eq:AB_constants} below)

 with

-$A$ and $B$ always admit a finite limit as $g$ tends to zero: by (\ref{eq:omega}) the limit of vanishing $g$ entails $\omega$ tending to infinity in case \ref{itm:b}.
+$A$ and $B$ always admit a finite limit as $g$ tends to zero: by (\ref{eq:omega}) the limit of vanishing $g$ entails $\omega$ tending to infinity in case \hyperref[itm:b]{EP}.
 Furthermore, they depend upon the size of the control horizon $\ttf$ so that

 When $U_{\star}=0$, the cell problem reduces to a coupled system of a Fokker-Planck and Burgers' equation

 By (\ref{eq:infhor}) and (\ref{eq:alpha}) in the limit of infinite control horizon ($\ttf \nearrow \infty$), we recover the result of \cite{PMG2013} that in the overdamped limit optimal entropic transport is a viscous regularization of the minimization of the mean entropy production.
 As the optimal control of the latter problem \cite{AuGaMeMoMG2012} is equivalent to optimal mass transport, we also recover Mikami's result \cite{MikT2004}.
 In fact, for $\ttf$ finite but sufficiently large to justify the scale separation required by the multiscale approach, the cell problem (\ref{eq:cell}) allows us to extract information about corrections to the overdamped limit.